stellar/django-polaris/docs/index.rst

     Ex. ``ACTIVE_SEPS=sep-1,sep-10,sep-24``

+INTERACTIVE_JWT_EXPIRATION
+    An integer for the number of seconds a one-time-token used to authenticate the client with a SEP-24 interactive flow is valid for.
+This token (JWT) is distinct from the JWT returned by SEP-10, which should not be included in URLs.

+    Defaults to 30 seconds.

+    Ex. ``INTERACTIVE_JWT_EXPIRATION=180``

 LOCAL_MODE
     A boolean value indicating if Polaris is in a local environment.
 Defaults to ``False``.
     The value will be read from the environment using ``environ.Env.bool()``.